slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"Do not try to seem wise to others."  -- Epictetus*
 > *"Fools rush in and get the best seats in the house."*
-> *"In order to think you have to risk being offensive."  -- Jordan Peterson*
-> *"Do not try to seem wise to others."  -- Epictetus*
-> *"We are all one.
-Only egos, beliefs, and fears separate us."  -- Nikola Tesla*
-> *"It's better to be silent, than to dispute with the ignorant."  -- Pythagoras*
-> *"A fool contributes nothing worth hearing and takes offense at everything."  -- Aristotle*

 - every snowflake is different but all snow is the same.
 -->